What Makes Us Unique

 Accomplishment in Research

-Since accreditation, 100% of our fellows have presented at national meetings and nearly 70% of our fellows have published research findings during their training or within one year of graduation.
+Since accreditation, 100% of our fellows have presented at national meetings and a large portion go on to publish their research findings during their training or within one year of graduation.

 Our Fellowship Directors and Division Chief actively provide mentorship, and a high trainee to faculty ratio allows for strong faculty interaction and guidance.
 In addition, Nina Schor, M.D., Ph.D., Chair of the Department of Pediatrics, and/or Patricia Chess, M.D., Vice Chair of Education, meet quarterly with fellows from our subspecialty training programs in an informal roundtable setting to offer mentorship and research guidance.